 Lawyers with impostor syndrome will stop moving outside of their comfort zone, and avoid taking important risks while making decisions that can be considered ‘too safe’ and harmful to their clients.

 The best way to deal with negative thoughts is to make them work for a good cause.
 Here’s how you can use impostor syndrome to perform better and feel good about yourself:

 There are always at least two solutions to the problem: embrace it and live with it, or learn from it and make the problem nonexistent.
 Choose the second option.
 You of all people deserve it.

 Dealing with impostor syndrome using technology

 Software for law firms has long since become your trusted partner in work processes.
-Aside from helping you become more effective and productive at work, legal software can help you deal with mental health issues, such as impostor syndrome:
+Aside from helping you become more effective and productive at work, legal software can help you deal with mental health issues, such as impostor syndrome.
+You can use:

-- Use task manager and don’t miss any deadlines
+- Task manager and don’t miss any deadlines

-- Use a calendar to avoid too many meetings in one day
+- Calendar to avoid too many meetings in one day

 We feel like document workflow automation software has become such an important part of lawyers’ lives, that it deserves a separate checklist of invaluable benefits.
 Automated contract drafting processes, error-free contracts, and self-service automated workflows are only a small part of what document automation software can offer to help you feel more confident and valuable.